 Learn about the Classical Musician’s Past

-Vienna is “the Capital of Classical Music”, simply because this is the birthplace of (or where they got educated) a number of influential classical musicians in history, from Ludwig van Beethoven, Wolfgang Amadeus Mozart, Joseph Haydn, Franz Schubert, Johannes Brahms to Johann Strauss Junior.
+Vienna is “the Capital of Classical Music”, simply because this is the birthplace of (or where they got educated) a number of influential classical musicians in history, including Ludwig van Beethoven, Wolfgang Amadeus Mozart, Joseph Haydn, Franz Schubert, Johannes Brahms to Johann Strauss Junior.

 These well-known music giants were actually deeply related – Haydn and Mozart were close friends, Hayden was Beethoven’s teacher and Beethoven paid much respect to his senior Mozart.
 Both Haydn and Schubert once belonged to Wiener Sängerknaben in different periods!